 Delighting the customer.
 Companies need to develop methods to check the pulse of what really matters to consumers and businesses.
 Delivering personalized experiences across touch points is increasingly important, and it needs to be done with sensitivity to customers' privacy concerns.

-Managing growing complexity—in products, processes and the organization.
-Innovating telecommunications companies will need to excel in managing complexity on multiple fronts.
-They offer increasingly complex bundles of products and services.
-They support a universe of devices, operating systems and applications.
-They manage 2G, 3G and 4G networks simultaneously as well as off-load and caching for video.
-They track different sources of revenue from institutional and corporate customers.
-Telecommunication companies will need flexibility and efficiency to ensure operations run smoothly and that the organization delivers its full potential.
+Simplifying products, processes and the organization.
+Innovative telecommunications companies need to excel in managing complexity on multiple fronts, from increasingly complex bundles of products and services to an expanding universe of devices, operating systems and applications.
+Companies will need flexibility and efficiency to ensure that operations run smoothly and the organization achieves its full potential.

 Anticipating the impact of regulation.
-Regulators have the ability to create significant impact on industry returns.
-Over the next few years, they are expected to maintain pressure in the telecommunications industry on managing the level of competition.
-Bain has considerable experience working with international clients and associations who seek to influence policy matters and regulation.
+Regulators have the ability to create significant impact on industry returns; over the next few years, they are expected to maintain pressure in telecommunications and manage the level of competition.
+Bain has considerable experience working with international clients and associations that who seek to influence policy and regulations.

 Developing a compelling equity story.
 Uncertainty in global markets can shake investors' confidence and raise questions that require compelling answers.
 Telecommunications companies need to understand their investor base, develop a strategy that makes them more attractive than competitors and set appropriate dividend levels that also allow them to invest for the future.